plone/training/solr-training/setup.rst

 Then you are ready for your first search.
 Search for *Plone*.
-You should get the frontpage as result which is not super awsome at the first place because we have this without Solr too but it is the first step in utilizing the full power of Solr.
+You should get the frontpage as a result--which is not super awesome at the first place because we have this without Solr too--but it is the first step in utilizing the full power of Solr.

 Configuration with ZCML